TheOdinProject/curriculum/html_css/grid-lessons/creating-a-grid.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+Alternatively, we can set both the `row-gap` and `column-gap` by just using `gap`.
+For example: `gap: 10px 20px;` where the first value contains the `row-gap` and the second value contains the `column-gap`.
+Try using `gap` to change the `row-gap` and `column-gap` values with the example syntax.

-If we wanted the columns and rows to share the same gap value we could replace the `column-gap` and `row-gap` properties with something like `gap: 25px;`.
+If we wanted the columns and rows to share the same gap value we can omit the `column-gap` property so it looks something like `gap: 25px;`.
+When a `column-gap` isn't specified, the value of the `column-gap` is assumed to be the same value as the `row-gap`.

 ### Wrapping Up Our First Grid